sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>If a man is happy in his work exerting himself to the full extent of his capabilities, and enjoying it I'd say he's a success.</h3 quote>
+<h3 quote align='center'>You have people come into your life shockingly and surprisingly.</h3 quote>

 ---